 The microswitch is toggled up towards the standard USB port.
 A USB peripheral with a standard type connector can now be plugged into the USB port above the hardware slider.
 In addition, you must supply 7-15 V DC external power via the DC power barrel.

 Connect to the shell on your Intel® Edison board using a serial connection via Terminal or PuTTY.
 Use these commands to flash firmware, configure Wi-Fi*, or identify the board’s IP address.

 Plug a USB cable with a micro-B type connector into the bottom micro USB port, and the other end to your computer.

 The Intel® Edison board can be powered via the device mode micro USB port, an external power supply, or both.

 This is especially important to note since the USB ports on some computers do not reliably supply 5V power.
 An external 7-15 V DC power supply is the most stable and reliable way of powering the Intel® Edison board.

 If you are going to use more power intensive features such as Wi-Fi*, a servo motor, or an Arduino shield, use a DC power supply.
 You must always use an external power supply when using USB peripherals in host mode.

 You should now have a better understanding of the USB modes and cables required for development.
-Use your browser's back button to return to the previous article you were reading.
+Use your browser's back button to return to the previous page.